Ludwig Bamberger: Career

+There was a very strident anti-Semitic tone at Versailles.
+Bamberger, a respected leader of the loyalist National Liberal Party, was immediately dubbed the "red Jew."
+Bismarck wanted the parliamentarians at Versailles, but spoke especially harshly of the Jews, calling them rootless, hustling and omnipresent.
+On the other hand, Bleichroeder, also a Jew, probably did not experience any of this antisemitism, being very influential and close to Bismarck.

 In the German Reichstag he was the leading authority on matters of finance and economics, as well as a clear and persuasive speaker, and it was chiefly owing to him that a gold currency was adopted and that the Reichsbank took form; in his later years he wrote and spoke strongly against bimetallism.
 He was the leader of the free traders, and after 1878 refused to follow Bismarck in his new policy of protection, state socialism and colonial development.
 On account of his opposition to Bismarck's economic policy, he left the National Liberal Party and joined the “Secessionists” which later merged into the German Free-minded Party.
 He was also a founder of the Verein zur Förderung der Handelsfreiheit (Group for the Promotion of Free Trade).

 With private banker Adelbert Delbrück, on 22 January 1870, he founded Deutsche Bank in Berlin as a specialist bank for foreign trade.

 In 1892 he retired from political life and died in 1899.